lungs

 For smokers, letting go of this potentially deadly habit can improve your health and change your life for the better.
 At City of Hope, there are programs to support you.

 When trying to eliminate a smoking habit, there isn’t one quick fix.
-Successfully stopping smoking usually requires a combination of techniques and tools, which is why City of Hope offers a robust Smoking Cessation Program, available to all patients who need it.
+Successfully stopping smoking usually requires a combination of techniques and tools, which is why City of Hope offers a robust Smoking Cessation Program, available to all patients.

 City of Hope’s Smoking Cessation Program employs a variety of methods to help patients stop smoking, including support groups, tobacco use assessments, individual counseling, Rapid Action Plans for relapses and same-day phone counseling for new patients and at-risk patients.

-One exciting new addition to the Smoking Cessation Program is a self-hypnosis audio-guide.
+One exciting addition to the Smoking Cessation Program is a self-hypnosis audio-guide.

-If the only kind of hypnosis you’re familiar with is the kind used for entertainment purposes at magic shows and in movies or television, know that this use of hypnosis is quite different.
+If the only kind of hypnosis you’re familiar with is the kind used for entertainment purposes at magic shows and in movies or television, the City of Hope self-hypnosis audio guide is quite different.
 And yes, it really can be effective.

 “Children can enter into that state of mind very easily.
 If you’ve ever observed them playing, you see how focused and deeply absorbed they are in what they’re doing.
 Adults can experience this too, becoming deeply absorbed in a piece of music or an exciting sporting event so you don’t even notice how time passes or what’s happening around you, for example.”